Operation South: Background

 Following its independence in 1960, the Republic of the Congo became the subject to a series of political upheavals and conflicts collectively termed the "Congo Crisis".
 In 1964, various insurgent groups launched a major rebellion in the eastern regions, inflicting heavy losses on the Armée Nationale Congolaise (ANC), the national military.
 The rebels captured much of Orientale Province and Kivu, proclaimed a leftist "People's Republic", and declared their militias the "Armée Populaire de Libération" (APL).
 However, the rebels became more commonly known as "Simbas" and were never able to unite organisationally or politically.
 Regardless, they were perceived as anti-Western and anti-colonialist socialists by outside powers and thus various sympathetic foreign states, including Cuba, began to funnel aid to the Simba insurgents.
 On the opposing side, the Congolese government received backing by Western powers such as the United States whose CIA sent Cuban exiles as military pilots (called "Makasi") to support the ANC.
 President Joseph Kasa-Vubu appointed Moïse Tshombe new Prime Minister to solve the crisis.
 Tshombe had previously led the separatist State of Katanga, whose military had consisted of the Katangese Gendarmerie and supportive mercenaries.

 ANC soldiers, including black and white mercenaries, in combat with Simba rebels.

 After negotiations with the Simbas failed, Tshombe recruited a large number of ex-gendarmes and mercenaries to bolster the ANC.
 These troops were led by Mike Hoare and organized as units termed "Commandos", relying on speed and firepower to outgun and outmaneuver the insurgents.
 The restrengthened security forces were able to halt the Simbas' advance.
 In late 1964, the Congolese government and its allies, including Belgium and the United States, organized a major counter-offensive against the Simba rebels.
 This campaign resulted in the recapturing of several settlements in northeastern Congo, most importantly Stanleyville.
-The mercenaries played a major role in the offensive, bolstering their reputation and causing Tshombe to extend their contracts as well as enlist more of them.
+The mercenaries played a major role in the offensive, bolstering their reputation; Tshombe extended their contracts and sought more.